 Mention should also be made of the loss of genetic diversity that invariably accompanies the high levels of selection pressure necessary to achieve the gains in performance.
 There are two main aspects of this loss of diversity that has an effect on us all: modern broilers are known to have suppressed immune systems, which means their production environment may need to incorporate the use of medications, for example antibiotics, to ensure survival and growth.
 The other aspect is that of a limited gene pool.
 This means that, in the event of a new type of disease threat, a change in food type, or change in the environment, Australia's meat chicken industry may be vulnerable.

 Lastly, it's important to mention the welfare concerns regarding the parent birds (also known as broiler breeders).
-These birds work tirelessly in the background of the meat chicken industry, but sadly little is ever mentioned of their living conditions.
+These birds work tirelessly in the background of the meat chicken industry, but little is ever mentioned of them.
 You can read more about them here.

 Is free range the solution?